cmu-sei/Polar/dev-container/README.md

 2. **Install the Remote - Containers extension in VSCode.**

-3. **Open the command palette (`Ctrl+Shift+P`) and select `Dev-containers: Reopen in Container`.**
+3. **Open the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`) and select `Dev-containers: Reopen in Container`.**

 ## Running Code Server

+> [!NOTE]
+> You cannot run Code Server from within a container if it is already running as a VSCode Dev Container.

-To run `code-server` inside the Docker container and access it via a web browser:
+To run `Code Server` inside the Docker container and access it via a web browser:

 1. **Start the Docker container with port forwarding:**

     ```bash
-    docker run -it -p 8080:8080 -v /path/to/your/project:/workspace polar-dev:latest
+    docker run -it -v /path/to/your/project:/workspace -p 8080:8080 polar-dev:latest bash -c "/create-user.sh $(whoami) $(id -u) $(id -g)"
     ```

-2. **Inside the container, start `code-server`:**
+2. **Inside the container, start `Code Server`:**

     ```bash
-    code-server --bind-addr 0.0.0.0:8080 /workspace
+    code_server
     ```

-3. **Access `code-server` by navigating to `http://localhost:8080` in your web browser.**
+3. **Access `Code Server` by navigating to `http://localhost:8080` in your web browser.**

-### Why Use `code-server` Over VSCode Dev Containers?
+### Why Use `Code Server` Over VSCode Dev Containers?

+- **Fewer Dependencies:**
+    Running `Code Server` does not require installing the VSCode IDE on your local machine, reducing the number of dependencies needed to work on your project, to only a web browser and docker.

+- **Lightweight:**
+    `Code Server` is a lightweight version of Visual Studio Code that can be run in a browser, making it more resource-efficient than running the full VSCode IDE.

-- **Remote Access:** `code-server` allows you to access your development environment from any device with a web browser, enabling remote development without the need for a local VSCode installation.
+- **Remote Access:**
+    `Code Server` can be accessed remotely, allowing you to work on your project from any device with a web browser and the ability to connect to the server.

-- **Lightweight Setup:** Running `code-server` in a Docker container can be more lightweight and resource-efficient compared to running the full VSCode Dev Containers setup.

-- **Consistency:** `code-server` provides a consistent development environment regardless of the local machine setup, ensuring that all developers work with the same tools and configurations.

-- **Security:** `code-server` runs in an isolated Docker container, providing an additional layer of security by keeping the development environment separate from the host system.
-This isolation helps protect the host from potential security vulnerabilities within the development environment.
+- **Consistency:**
+    Using `Code Server` ensures that the development environment is consistent across different machines and setups, providing a seamless developer experience.

 ## Benefits of Using Nix and Flakes